gitlabhq/gitlabhq/PROCESS.md

 ## Feature freeze on the 7th for the release on the 22nd

-After 7th at 23:59 (Pacific Time Zone) of each month, RC1 of the upcoming release (to be shipped on the 22nd) is created and deployed to GitLab.com and the stable branch for this release is frozen, which means master is no longer merged into it.
+After 7th at 23:59 (Pacific Time Zone) of each month, RC1 of the upcoming release (to be shipped on the 22nd) is created and deployed to GitLab.com.
+The stable branch for this release is frozen, which means master is no longer merged into it.
+Release managers can decide to include the last known green pipeline as a last item going to a stable branch, regardless of whether the feature freeze time has passed.

 Merge requests may still be merged into master during this period, but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.